LeadPages/api-standards/readme.md

 There are also two very general patterns to notice:

-- No values in keys.
+- No values are used as keys.
 - The response is an object despite the fact that it is returning a listing.
+The listing is nested within the containing object.

 ### IDs